-- 1. Press the Menu button on the remote control. - 2.
-Open the Reset menu.

-- 3. Do one of the following: - Select Reset Lamp Hours to clear the lamp usage timer and reset it to zero.
+- Press the Menu button on the remote control. - 2.
+Open the Reset menu. - 3.
+Do one of the following: - Select Reset Lamp Hours to clear the lamp usage timer and reset it to zero.
 You should reset the lamp timer only when you install a new projector lamp.
-See page 67 for more information. - Select Reset Memory to clear all memory settings. - Select Reset All to return all projector settings to their original defaults (except Input Signal, User Button, Language, and Lamp Hours).
+See page 61 for more information.

+- Select Reset Memory to clear all memory settings. - Select Reset All to return all projector settings to their original defaults (except Input Signal, User Button, Language, and Lamp Hours). - 4.
+Press the Menu button to exit the menu system.